 1. Is there an annulment process in the Philippines without appearance?

-No, your appearance is required during pre-trial and during your scheduled testimony.
+No, you need to make an appearance during pre-trial and during your scheduled testimony.
 If you fail to show up at pre-trial, your annulment petition will be dismissed.
 Unless your lawyer can present a valid excuse for your non-appearance.

 2. Is there cheap annulment or free annulment?